• Skip to primary navigation

 Date paste and date syrup (silan): You can often buy these readymade, but they’re easy to make at home —especially date paste.
 They both require only dates and water!
 Here’s a recipe for date paste, and one for date syrup.

 Smoothies: Date shakes were popularized by date growers in Palm Springs, but you can also use dates to sweeten any fruit smoothie.
-Try a Morning Date Smoothie for a decadent breakfast or healthy dessert.
+Try a Morning Date Smoothie for a decadent breakfast or wholesome dessert.

 Raw caramel sauce: Perfect for drizzling over ice cream, fresh fruit, and so much more, it only takes two ingredients to make Date Caramel Sauce without any refined sugars.